Uh oh! Man proposes to Minnie while Mickey watches

 The tweet has since gone viral, being viewed more than 3.5 million times.

-Disney is the parent company of ABC11.
+Disney is the parent company of ABC7 News and ABC11.